Merzasphor/MWSE/docs/source/types/tes3region.md

 ### `weatherChances`

+*Read-only*.
 Array-style table for the different weather chances.
 Each object in the table is a number, between 1 - 100.
 The index of the table is the weather type.

 **Returns**: